 Pete Statia wanted to keep his 20th wedding anniversary celebration private, so private that even his wife, Natalie, didn't have any idea until their Buddhist wedding ceremony was held at Swayambhunath (Monkey Temple), an ancient religious complex in Nepal's Kathmandu Valley.

-The date of nearly a-quarter-century marriage is an occasion worth celebrating, and going away together seems only natural.
-In a sweet attempt to renew the wedding vows, Pete planned a surprise Nepal trip for Natalie with the assistance of Cindy, his Odyssey travel consultant who did a good job suggesting memorable activities and turning his secret wish into reality.
+The date of nearly a quarter-century of marriage is an occasion worth celebrating, and going away together seems only natural.
+In a sweet attempt to renew the wedding vows, Pete planned a surprise Nepal trip for Natalie with the assistance of Cindy, his travel consultant who did a good job suggesting memorable activities and turning his secret wish into reality.

 The ceremony went without a hitch and ended up issuing a custom certificate of marriage to Pete and Natalie as a great item to remember their 20th anniversary.
 Natalie felt like their wedding day all over again and they were both blown away.

 In the evening, the couple had dinner at one of the finest Nepali restaurants.
-Natalie was amazed when she spotted a congratulations card, a bottle of wine alongside an anniversary cake prepared on their table.
-With memories of good old days surged back, they really enjoyed the unexpected exclusiveness, considered it icing on the cake.
+Natalie was amazed when she spotted a congratulations card, and a bottle of wine alongside an anniversary cake prepared on their table.
+With memories of good old days surging back, they really enjoyed the unexpected exclusiveness and considered it icing on the cake.

-Anniversary gifts for Pete and Natalie from Odyssey.
+Anniversary gifts for Pete and Natalie from Odynovo

-We still like to mention that before the wedding ceremony took place, Pete and Natalie had a lifetime scenic flight that took them soar to the top of the world to catch breathtaking sights of the Mt.
+We still like to mention that before the wedding ceremony took place, Pete and Natalie had a lifetime scenic flight that took them to soar at the top of the world to catch breathtaking sights of Mt.
 Everest, which was Cindy's idea to make their trip remarkably unforgettable.

-The trip created a plenty of precious moments: their guides were able to change the schedule to fit what looked interesting in and they didn't have to take strangers' feeling into account as it were in a group tour.
+The trip created plenty of precious moments: their guides were able to change the schedule to fit what looked interesting and they didn't have to take strangers' feelings into account as it were in a group tour.
 In this honeymoon-like trip that only belongs to themselves, Pete and Natalie found that the quality time they enjoyed together had further strengthened their relationship.

-In his tour review on TripAdvisor, Pete exclaimed that Odyssey "so far exceeded my expectations words cannot do the experience justice".
+In his tour review on TripAdvisor, Pete exclaimed that Odynovo "so far exceeded my expectations words cannot do the experience justice".

-If you are on the look of a life-changing travel experience, Odyssey is pleased to tailor-make one in accordance with your own wishes.
-For any further information, simply let us hear from you at email@example.com.
+If you are on the look for a life-changing travel experience, Odynovo is pleased to tailor-make one in accordance with your own wishes.
+For any further information, simply let us hear from you at .

-* For some guests interviewed in the article, alias is used to preserve privacy.
+* For some guests interviewed in the article, the alias is used to preserve privacy.